Blended Learning Grant Program

 The application will be available in Canvas to those who fill out an intent to apply form no later than December 1, 2014.
 Full applications must be submitted no later than 11:59 PM on December 8, 2014.
 Questions about proposals can be directed to Mike Meyer (email@example.com), Director of the William G. Jackson Center for Teaching and Learning.
 NOTE: Include Department Chair/Dean endorsement, which should include departmental commitments and the chair's signature.

 - Estimate the number of students impacted/influenced by this project.
 Show historical, inquiry or other appropriate data to support this estimate.

 - Why is your project "strategic"?
 That is, how will students, staff, or faculty benefit if this is made a priority at Michigan Tech?

 - List all instructors and staff involved.
 Include a very brief (1-2 sentence) statement of relevant experience or skill that indicates them as important contributors to this project.

-- How will the eLearning group need to be involved in this project?
+- How will CTL staff need to be involved in this project?
 Give estimates of the type of and amount of support that will be needed.

 - Give an estimated budget for how the grant money would be spent.
 Include departmental or other contributions (if appropriate) to give a full picture of how the grant fits within the project.